Water Science Alliance — Joining forces

 Water Research Horizon Conference 2026, which will proceed jointly with DGL-Tagung in Berlin at Leibniz-Institute of Freshwater Ecology and Inland Fisheries (IGB) from September 14th, 2026 to September 15th, 2026, will host four thematic sessions.
 This year's conference will be entitled “Theoria cum praxi: zukunft | wasser | gestalten”, based on the famous principle by Gottfried Wilhelm Leibniz.

-We invite you to submit an abstract for an oral or poster presentation within the 16th Water Research Horizon Conference (#WRHC2026) by the 28th of Mai 2026.
+We invite you to submit an abstract for an oral or poster presentation within the 16th Water Research Horizon Conference (#WRHC2026) by 15th of June 2026.

 Water Science Alliance on LinkedIn